kovenock/FATES_Parameter_Selection/README.md

 _fates_parameter_selection.ipynb_: This is the main file used in this analysis.
 This is file contains an introduction, the analysis, a summary of results, and references.

-The _ps_functions_ folder contains several modules that define functions used in the main analysis code.
+_psfxns_: This folder contains several modules that define functions used in the main analysis file above.

-The <data> folder conatins the data files used in this analysis that are publicly available.
-Some data sets used in this analysis require special permission to use, or are not yet publicly available, and are therefore not included here.

 <br>